radiomic/METRICS-E3/index.md

 ## What is METRICS?

 METRICS stands for METhodological RadiomICs Score—a structured tool for assessing the quality of radiomics studies.
 It was transparently developed through a rigorous expert consensus process involving a diverse international panel, and is officially endorsed by EuSoMII.

 You can access the METRICS statement [here].

 ## What to Expect from METRICS-E3

 METRICS-E3 is more than a supplementary document—it offers detailed explanations, commentary, and examples for each METRICS item.
-For every checklist element, you’ll find:
+For every checklist element, you will find:
 - A concise rationale explaining why it matters,
 - Positive examples drawn from published studies,
 - Hypothetical negative examples for contrast,